AdobeDocs/cloudmanager-api-docs/README.md

 * Starting the Cloud Manager CI/CD pipeline from an external system.
 * Executing additional tests between the standard Cloud Manager performance tests and the ultimate production deployment.
-* Triggering additional activities after the production deployment is complete, e.g. CDN cache invalidation.
+* Triggering additional activities after the a pipeline execution is complete or a specific step has been completed, e.g. CDN cache invalidation once the production deployment is finished.

 ### Contributing